juspay/hyperswitch-docs/hyperswitch-cloud/webhooks.md

 Webhooks are HTTP-based real-time push notifications that Hyperswitch would use for instant status communication to your server.
 Webhooks are vital in payments for the following reasons:

 * Preventing merchants from losing business due to delayed status communication (say, in case of flight or movie reservations where there is a need for instant payment confirmation).
-* Prevent payment reconciliation issues where payments change from “Failed” to “Succeeded”.
+* Prevent payment reconciliation issues where payments change from "Failed" to "Succeeded".
 * Providing the best payment experience for the end-user by instantly communicating payment status and fulfilling the purchase.

 ### Configuring Webhooks